-- 1. Every student must sign up to participate in the educational components of the programme, the examinations and resits.
-The procedure for signing up is described in an annex to the Student Charter. - 2.
-Signing up may only take place in the designated periods.
+1. Every student must sign up to participate in the units of education of the programme, the interim examinations and resits.
+The procedure for signing up is described in an annex to the Student

+Charter.

+2. Signing up may only take place in the designated periods.